devonestes/personal-website/_posts/2016-06-16-i-got-my-programming-time-back-and-you-can-too.md

 ---
 title: I Got My Programming Time Back And So Can You
 tags: hacks schedules
+description: I usually work remotely from Berlin (or wherever my family happens to be at the moment, which today is Sacramento), which I really like, but recently I spent about a month in the office.
+It was great seeing all my colleagues
 date: 2016-06-16 10:18:00
 ---
 I usually work remotely from Berlin (or wherever my family happens to be at the moment, which today is Sacramento), which I really like, but recently I spent about a month in the office.
 It was great seeing all my colleagues in person again and having more time to spend with them, but one thing I quickly noticed was that when I got to San Francisco, all my coding time mysteriously dissappeared!
 I use RescueTime to track my productivity, and while I was working remotely from Berlin I averaged about 25 hours a week of actual time doing things that I considered 'programming' - pretty much any time spent on GitHub reviewing PRs, in the terminal (including vim), in documentation on Dash, or time spent on localhost:3000.
 But in my first three weeks in the office, I was averaging only about 17 hours per week, and even though I was spending about 33% less time programming, I felt that I was at least half as productive if not less.
 So what happened?!?